gh-andre/KeePassFont/README.md

 ### Application Font Size

-All UI forms in this repository are updated to use `11pt` font size instead of the original `8pt`, which is very hard on the eyes, especially on high resolution displays.
+All UI forms in this repository are updated to use an `11pt` font size instead of the original `8pt`, which is very hard on the eyes, especially on high resolution displays.